Review of EU Deforestation Regulation: simplification

 What is changing?

-Currently, for example, both a biscuit manufacturer using chocolate and a large retailer selling the chocolate biscuits would have to submit due diligence statements, even though the supplier of the chocolate has already submitted a due diligence statement in relation to the cocoa used.
+Under the current EUDR, all operators putting deforestation commodities and derived products on the EU market for the first time must submit a due diligence statement via the EUDR Information System.
+Currently, for example, both a biscuit manufacturer using chocolate and a large retailer selling the chocolate biscuits would have to submit due diligence statements, even though the supplier of the chocolate had already submitted a due diligence statement in relation to the cocoa used.

-Under the new proposal, downstream operators will no longer have to undertake due diligence or submit due diligence statements.
-However, they will still have to be registered in the EUDR information system, and must still ensure full traceability by passing on the due diligence statement reference numbers of all the “deforestation commodities” they use.
+Downstream operators do not have to undertake due diligence or submit due diligence statements.
+The first downstream operator must still be registered in the EUDR information system, and must still ensure full traceability by passing on the due diligence statement reference numbers of all the deforestation commodities they use.
+However, this information does not have to be passed further down the supply chain.

 Why?